deadc0de6/dotdrop/docs/config-format.md

 ## profiles entry

-The **profiles** entry (mandatory) contains a YAML object with subobjects for the profiles for the different dotfiles that need to be managed.
-The entries in the subobjects are as follows:
+The **profiles** entry (mandatory) contains a YAML object with sub-objects for the profiles for the different dotfiles that need to be managed.
+The entries in the sub-objects are as follows:

 Entry    | Description
 -------- | -------------